 The only problem is, now he has more than 150,000 refills – and nothing to do with them.
 The recycling factories he’s approached have turned him down.
 And an experiment to remove the ink from each refill with a needle failed.

-“Pens, highlighters and markers are difficult to recycle because they are small and constructed of various metals, plastics and chemicals.
+A lot of people ask the question can you recycle pens?
+A few years ago The Sustainable Attorney highlighted the difficulty of recycling pens.
+“Pens, highlighters, and markers are difficult to recycle because they are small and constructed of various metals, plastics, and chemicals.
 It may seem like a small amount of waste but it adds up.
 According to Green Seal’s Choose Green Report published in January 1998, “every year Americans discard 1.6 million pens.
 Placed end to end, they would stretch 151 miles — equivalent to crossing the state of Rhode Island almost 4 times!”